 Acelepryn offers the most effective control when applied in April or May, but also delivers excellent control of grubs when applied in June (see table).
 The wide application window of Acelepryn gives turf professionals the flexibility to make grub applications at a time that is convenient for their operation.
 Due to its low water-solubility, Acelepryn applications made later in the season (June) should be watered-in to ensure it moves into the soil where it will be available to newly hatched grubs.

 Acelepryn is a versatile product that fits well within a lawn care program.
 It is also labeled for use on landscape ornamentals.
 There are several methods to make applications, including:

 - A foliar application to control leaf-feeding caterpillars and Japanese beetle adults.

 - An injection into the soil to prevent lace bugs, aphids and birch leafminers.

 - A bark spray to eliminate clearwing borers.

 - Broadcast spray applications to landscape beds for grub control.

-For your convenience, Acelepryn is available in a new 4 oz. container as a suspension concentrate, a half-gallon suspension concentrate and a 25-lb. granular.
-Below is a conversion chart to help you convert rates to fl. oz./1,000 ft.2
+For your convenience, Acelepryn is available in a 4 fl. oz. container as a suspension concentrate, a half-gallon suspension concentrate and a 25-lb. granular.
+Download the full rate card or view the chart below:

 For more information on Acelepryn and controlling grubs and turf caterpillars, download free marketing materials that you can give to homeowners.